Education and Training

 Disability Inclusion Training

 Clare Sports Partnership has a comprehensive inclusive sports programme, under the leadership of James Murrihy, ours Sports Inclusion Disabilty Officer.
-Funding for the programme is received from Sport Ireland and we work under the guidance of the CARA APA Centre.
+Funding for the programme is received from Sport Ireland and we work under the guidance of Active Disability Ireland.

 Disability Inclusion Training Course